secwexen/secwexen/README.md

 ---

-## ⚖️ Code of Ethics

-- All research and experiments are conducted in controlled environments.
-- I strictly follow responsible disclosure principles.
-- I do not engage in or endorse illegal activity of any kind.
-- The goal is always **learning**, **defense**, and **responsible innovation**.

----

-## Certification Goals & Academic Focus & Goals
+## Certification Goals & Academic Focus

 I am committed to advancing my cybersecurity expertise through internationally recognized certifications and academic-level training.
 My goal is to build a strong foundation in both offensive and defensive security, supported by rigorous learning and hands-on experience.